 Merkel taps 'highlight' by punkrocker for farewell parade

-Berlin (AFP) – A communist-era hit by the "godmother of punk" handpicked by Angela Merkel will provide the surprising soundtrack to the outgoing German chancellor's ceremonial farewell on Thursday after 16 years in office.
+Berlin (AFP) – Angela Merkel surprised observers by picking a communist-era hit by the "godmother of punk" Nina Hagen as the soundtrack for her ceremonial farewell on Thursday after 16 years in office.

-The East German pop song "Du hast den Farbfilm vergessen" (You forgot the colour film) by Nina Hagen is one of three pieces of music picked by Merkel performed in the military tattoo.
+The ceremonial send-off comes just days before Germany's parliament is due to officially elect Social Democrat Olaf Scholz as Merkel's replacement, putting the centre-left politician in charge after 16 years of conservative-led rule.

-The ceremonial send-off came just days before Germany's parliament is due to officially elect Social Democrat Olaf Scholz as Merkel's replacement, putting the centre-left politician in charge after 16 years of conservative-led rule.
+Known for her regular attendance at Bayreuth opera festival, dedicated to the composer Richard Wagner, Merkel surprised military band leaders and political commentators alike with her unusual playlist for the military pomp.

-Known for her regular attendance at Bayreuth opera festival, dedicated to the composer Richard Wagner, Merkel surprised military band leaders and political commentators alike with her unusual playlist.
+While Helmut Kohl opted for Beethoven's "Ode to Joy" and Gerhard Schroeder plumped for Frank Sinatra's "My Way" when it was their turn to bow out, Merkel chose East German pop song "Du hast den Farbfilm vergessen" (You forgot the colour film) by Nina Hagen.

 Asked at a press conference Thursday about the pick, Merkel said it harked back to her younger days in communist East Germany.

 "The song was a highlight of my youth...
 The song also came from East Germany and, coincidentally, it is still played in a region that used to be my constituency.
-So everything fits today," she said.
+So everything fits today," the 67-year-old said.

 Merkel was born in the port city of Hamburg, but her father, a Lutheran clergyman and a schoolteacher, moved the family to a small-town parish in the communist East at a time when tens of thousands were headed the other way.